 Public Meeting 1: 5:30 p.m., March 21, 2019, All Saints Anglican Church, 2751 E. Galloway St.

-Results of the first input sessions will be used to hone in on more focused development options for consideration.
-Schematic renderings showing alternatives will be presented or visual preference surveys.
-Input collected will help determine final recommendations for the report to City Council with recommendations for the area.
+Outcomes of the initial public input process will be presented and used to refine development options for consideration at this meeting.
+Graphics showing design concepts will be provided and feedback solicited from participants.
+Input collected at this meeting will help determine recommendations for the area to be presented in the report to City Council in July.
 Information on current conditions will be provided.
-Comments will be collected via comment cards, online survey, and real time interaction with city officials.
+Comments will be collected via written responses, an online survey, and real time interaction with city officials.

 Share the results of all input received to date.
 Present the draft recommendations for comment.